RREC for HSE Dublin and Midlands (& HSE Centre)

 • Research using existing publicly available documents or data

-• Observational studies in public places in which the identity of the participant remains anonymous
+• Observational studies in public places that involve observing people, in which the identity of the participant remains anonymous

-• Case study of one patient with the proviso that written informed consent has been obtained from the relevant study subject/participant
+• Case studies of one patient with the proviso that written informed consent has been obtained from the relevant study subject/participant

 • Quality assurance studies